- The software was opened before the MX2 or CLC and related network equipment had a chance to fully boot up.

 - Turn on Network Discovery in Control Panel -> Network and Sharing Center.

-Keep in mind that if the customer is connected to a domain or corporate network, these settings may reset next time they log in.
+Keep in mind that if the computer is connected to a domain or corporate network, these settings may reset next time they log in.
 Involve their IT group as necessary to make sure they make accommodations for this computer.

 - The MX2 or CLC isn't fully booting up